albinwwells/Raster-Basics/README.md

  - `extract_along_line`: sample for points on a line (this uses geocoordinate points as line)
  - `points_along_lines`: sample for points on a line (this uses a shapefile line)
  - `end_points`: obtain raster values at point locations
+ - `distance_to_shp`: gets the distance from every pixel to a shapefile

 ## Tutorial
 Follow the Jupyter Notebook `rasterio_basics.ipynb` to see how functions can be used.
 The notebook `rasterio_basics-package.ipynb` is identical to `rasterio_basics.ipynb` but uses the installed Python Raster_Basics module.
 Access to the [sample data used in the tutorial can be found here](https://drive.google.com/file/d/1lNiQBo-rNe2_VC6vUCM2gfp-Z-F2Q49c/view?usp=share_link).
 Run the notebook code in the same folder as the data.